narendrakharol037/LioCinema_Jotstar/README.md

 15. Monthly users Growth Rate (%)
 16. Upgrade / Downgrade Rate (%)

+## Challenges I Faced

+👉 I faced challenges for Revenue Analysis because the plan end date column in the data set is not available for both the new plan and the old plan.

 ## Some Important Insights For LioCinema

 👉 Total Number of users for Liocinema is 183K.